-Imagine that you want to control the stepper motor with any microcontroller, Arduino, PIC, MCS51, and others.
-But we can’t drive it directly.
+Let’s use the ULN2003 stepper motor driver for any microcontroller, Arduino, PIC, MCS51, and others.
+But we can’t drive the motor directly.
 We need to have a good helper.
 I recommend ULN2003.

 Why should we use it?